jestarling/tsbcf/README.md

 # tsbcf R Package

 ## About
-Implements the Targeted Smooth Bayesian Causal Forests method detailed in Starling et al. (2019).
+Implements the Targeted Smooth Bayesian Causal Forests method detailed in Starling et al. (2020).
 Tsbcf is an extension of Bayesian Causal Forests and tsBART, which allows for heterogeneous treatment effects which vary smoothly across a target covariate.

-## Documentation

-Function documentation is available at https://jestarling.github.io/tsbcf/.

-Vignette is available at https://jestarling.github.io/tsbcf/articles/myvignette.html.

 ## Installation